Panoramic view over central Skopje from Kale Fortress with the Vardar river

 Skopje in One Day

-A tested morning-to-evening route through the centre.
+A flexible morning-to-evening route through the centre.

 Read guide